dlurton/anode/src/back/README.md

-# LWNN Back-end
+# Anode Back-end

-This is LWNN's back-end and is responsible for emitting all LLVM IR.
+This is Anode's back-end and is responsible for emitting all LLVM IR.